 At the signal, the bearer of the flame makes the round trip and passes the flame to his teammate without dropping it!

 Each child completes the course once, then a rotation is organised so that the teams complete the three courses.

-To make easier: you can simplify the courses.
+You can simplify the courses.

-To develop: you can ask the children to throw the ball to the next torch bearer.
+You can ask the children to throw the ball to the next torch bearer.